-Figure 97.
+Figure 104.
 Configuring the local interface.
 The IPv6 tab.
 The Dynamic IPv6 Addresses section.

-Parameter Description Dynamic IPv6 Addresses Mode of dynamic IPv6 address assignment Disable: Clients' IPv6 addresses are assigned manually.
+Parameter Description Dynamic IPv6 Addresses Mode of dynamic IPv6 address assignment Select the needed value from the drop-down list.
+Disable: Clients' IPv6 addresses are assigned manually.
 Stateful: The built-in DHCPv6 server of the router allocates addresses from the range specified in the Address range fields.
 Also when this value is selected, the Static IP Addresses and Hosts sections are displayed on the tab.
-Stateless: Clients themselves configure IPv6 addresses Address range using the prefix.
-The start and the end values for the latest hextet (16 bit) of the range of IPv6 addresses which the DHCPv6 server distributes to clients.
+Stateless: Clients themselves configure IPv6 addresses using the prefix.
+Address range The start and the end values for the latest hextet (16 bit) of the range of IPv6 addresses which the DHCPv6 server distributes to clients.
 Lease time The lifetime of IPv6 addresses provided to clients.
 The default route for LAN clients Move the switch to the right to let the clients, that received IPv6 addresses or configured them using the prefix, use the router as the default IPv6 route.
 DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.